-It has been prepared by the Company for the financial year ended 31 July 2020 ("Reporting Period") in compliance with the requirements of the Environmental, Social and Governance Reporting Guide set out in Appendix 27 to the Listing Rules.
+This ESG Report has been prepared by the Company for the financial year ended 31 July 2021 ("Reporting Period") in compliance with the requirements of the Environmental, Social and Governance Reporting Guide ("ESG Report Guide") set out in Appendix 27 to the Listing Rules.
+In particular, the Company has complied with the "comply or explain" provisions set out in Part C of the ESG Reporting Guide.

 This ESG Report focuses primarily on the Group's private supplementary secondary school education services in Hong Kong.
+The reporting boundary of this ESG Report is set to include the Company and all of its subsidiaries and the Group's operations.
 During the Reporting Period, the Group offered a wide range of education programmes and services under the following three categories:

-- Private supplementary secondary school education services (accounting for approximately 83.6% of the total revenue of the Group), which are offered to students from Secondary 1 to Secondary 6; - Private secondary day school services (accounting for approximately 3.6% of the total revenue of the Group), which are provided to Secondary 4, 5 and 6 level students in accordance with the HKDSE curriculum; and - Ancillary education services and products (accounting for approximately 12.8% of the total revenue of the Group), which target at pre-school, kindergarten, primary and secondary school students and individuals pursuing further education/other interest learning and/or personal development.
+- Private supplementary secondary school education services (accounting for approximately 82.24% of the total revenue of the Group), which are offered to students from Secondary 1 to Secondary 6; - Private secondary day school services (accounting for approximately 4.52% of the total revenue of the Group), which are provided to Secondary 4, 5 and 6 level students in accordance with the HKDSE curriculum; and - Ancillary education services and products (accounting for approximately 13.24% of the total revenue of the Group), which target pre-school, kindergarten, primary and secondary school students and individuals pursuing further education/other interest learning and/or personal development.

-Materiality Assessment
+Materiality Assessment by Stakeholder Engagement

-We have identified the ESG issues that matter most to our stakeholders based on the feedback from a series of discussions among the Directors, key management members, employees and external parties.
-Our Directors believe that it is of paramount importance to keep the environment, social, and governance aspects in mind while operating and growing our business going forward.
-This business philosophy has helped us build a sustainable business model and enhanced our reputation which, together with other factors, can differentiate our brands from those of the competitors in the supplementary secondary school education services industry.
-In order to more accurately assess the materiality of ESG issues, telephone interviews were conducted with the two major stakeholders, namely teachers and students.
-They share the same viewpoint that the social aspects are of more importance than the environmental aspects.
-Product responsibility and governance are generally treated as the most important ones.
+In order to report the sufficiently important ESG information to our investors and other stakeholders, we have identified the ESG issues based on the feedback from a series of discussions among the Directors, key management members, employees and external parties.
+Our Directors believe that it is of paramount importance to keep the ESG-related goals and targets in mind while operating and growing our business going forward.
+This business philosophy has helped us build a sustainable business model and enhanced our reputation which, together with other factors, can differentiate our brands from those of competitors in the private supplementary secondary school education services industry.

+In order to assess the materiality of ESG issues more accurately, telephone interviews were conducted with more than 15 major stakeholders, including members of the teaching team, students, employees and suppliers.
+They were asked to rank the importance of the ESG aspects with reasons.
+In general, they shared the same viewpoint that the social aspects are of higher importance than the environmental aspects because of the nature of our education business which has minimal impact to the environment.
+The stakeholders, especially the employees including the teachers, members of the teaching team are more concerned with the employment, health and safety issues.
+The stakeholders generally treated product responsibility and governance as the important ESG issues.